Special offer

 7. Charitable donations

-Organizations like the Arbor Day Foundation let you plant a tree to celebrate a special occasion, such as a retirement.
-These trees help forests recover from natural disasters, such as wildfires and drought.
-Upon their retirement, you can present your employee with a printed certificate of the tree planted in their honor.
+If that’s not feasible, organizations such as the Arbor Day Foundation will plant a tree that helps forests recover from natural disasters, such as wildfires and drought.
+At the retirement party, you can present your employee with a printed certificate of the tree planted in their honor.

-Show a retiree how much they mean to your organization by making a digital slideshow of photos and videos from their time with the company.
-To get the whole team involved, you might film coworkers or customers sharing memories and messages.
+Show your employee how much they mean to your company by making a digital slideshow of photos and videos from their time with the company.
+Include both funny and serious clips to highlight the person’s long career and celebrate the beginning of a new chapter.

-You could share the slideshow at the retirement party so everyone can enjoy it.
-Then, send a copy to the retiree.
-You can also post the video on your social media pages with the retiree’s permission.
+Share the slideshow at the employee’s retirement party so everyone can enjoy it.
+Then, send a copy to the retiree as a keepsake.
+You can also post the video on your social media pages with the recipient’s permission.

 10. Lasting workplace honor